 Back in school, makeup artists always made cash during events.
 Why?
 It is because girls want to look good.

 Makeup gets profit as you carry out services for people.

-If you’re then lucky to face beat ten people, that’s 20,000naira; you’ve gained an extra 5,000naira from your initial expenses.
+If you’re lucky to face beating ten people, that’s 20,000naira; you’ve gained an extra 5,000naira from your initial expenses.

 And the good part is that the material doesn’t just finish after ten people.
 You could use the 10,000naira worth of material to face beat thirty people.
-I don’t need to keep calculating to let you know how much that would rile in.
+I don’t need to keep calculating to inform you how much that would rile in.

 Have you heard of a departmental and faculty night?
 Chances are, if you’re a student, you should know what this means.
 The “nights” are where you crown the Mr. and Miss of the department or faculty, with runners-up.